 Alpine is a somewhat small city located in the state of Texas.
 With a population of 5,952 people and three constituent neighborhoods, Alpine is the 322nd largest community in Texas.

-Alpine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alpine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alpine is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Alpine who work in office and administrative support (14.10%), teaching (13.81%), and management occupations (10.64%).
+There are especially a lot of people living in Alpine who work in teaching (13.44%), office and administrative support (11.96%), and management occupations (11.50%).

+Alpine is an extremely ethnically-diverse city.
 The people who call Alpine home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Alpine, accounting for 51.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Alpine residents report their race to be White, followed by Black or African-American.
-Alpine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 51.63% of the city’s residents.
-Important ancestries of people in Alpine include Irish, English, French , and Scottish.
+Important ancestries of people in Alpine include Irish, English, Scottish, and Italian.

 The most common language spoken in Alpine is English.
 Other important languages spoken here include Spanish and German.